Palks-Studio/billing-system/README.md

 - Support for services and sales of goods with automatic adaptation of applicable VAT legal notices
 - Business expense recording and tracking
 - Expense attachments (PDF, JPG, PNG)
 - Expense history with monthly and yearly filters
+- Automatic Factur-X engine update system with integrated notifications across all interfaces
+- Daily availability checks for new versions from the client installation
+- Regulatory update installation after user approval
+- Cryptographic verification of updates before installation
+- Automatic backup before replacing engine components
+- Targeted updates limited to files required for regulatory compliance

 ---